twitter/communitynotes/documentation/under-the-hood/timeline-tabs.md

 ![Graphic showing two screenshots of the X app.
 The one on the left shows the note proposal prompt without a note preview, and the one on the right shows the note proposal prompt with a preview of one proposed note](../images/proposed-note-previews.png)

+Previews can appear anywhere you see proposed notes, for example in the Needs Your Help tab, in the Home timeline, etc.

 ### Needs your help alerts

 To ensure contributors don't miss the opportunity to rate notes on posts getting a lot of attention, Community Notes sends alerts requesting help from time to time.